tbideas/asteroid/README.md

+# Asteroid

-Asteroid - A cloud service for smart devices
+Asteroid is a cloud service for smart devices.

+The current version allows Raspberry Pi owners to control their Raspberry Pi from the cloud and to write programs in JavaScript that are executed on the Raspberry Pi.

+The easiest way to test Asteroid is to use it on: [pijs.io](http://www.pijs.io), the free hosted version.

-# Installation
+## Installation

-This project uses the [Meteor framework](www.meteor.com).
+This project uses the [Meteor framework](http://www.meteor.com).

 To install meteor: